the story of agape moms

 I cannot stress the labor of prayer that is necessary for a group like this to bear true spiritual fruit.
 Before we launched, I realized this, sensing the scope of my influence in my own strength and effort being very small, and I reached out to about 15 friends and mentors to be praying over this group, and many of them still check in with me about it to this day.
 Later, when other leaders joined me about a year later, we faithfully had a Wednesday night prayer call to pray specifically for women by name and for the Gospel to take root, bearing fruit in and through us.
 I faced so much spiritual attack, and many others did, trying to prevent us from coming, so much so, that I nicknamed it the "Wednesday night attack" because it came consistently on the eve of our gathering.
 Our Agape Moms ministries have to be grounded by the Word, built with prayer, and fueled by the Holy Spirit to bear fruit for His glory.

 When we first launched our missional community, Agape Moms, in October 2016 at a local park, we were a mixed group of 7 women, about half attended my church, and the other half weren't connected anywhere.
 I could hardly believe how God wove together this group so perfectly.
-We all shared common struggles with anxiety and worry, while some were believers and some not yet, we spoke of how Jesus was the remedy to our problems as we poured over a study of Galatians, and the Gospel led by Tim Keller’s, ‘Galatians for You’ book, the same book that helped heal me from my past church experience and the pride and legalism of my own heart.
+We all shared common struggles with anxiety and worry, while some were believers, some disconnected from faith, we spoke of how Jesus was the remedy to our problems as we poured over a study of Galatians, and the Gospel led by Tim Keller’s, ‘Galatians for You’ book, the same book that helped heal me from my past church experience and the pride and legalism of my own heart.

 Other aspects of our missional community were prayer cards and sharing our Jesus-Centered stories, which shifts the subject of our testimonies from us, and what we did, to Jesus, and what He did.
 As we began to see lives radically changing, we got to hear about it through their stories that were Jesus-focused, instead of self-focused, and so did the other women who were coming.
 What God was doing was something I had never seen, evangelism and discipleship naturally mixed, a shared vulnerability around our sin problem and equal need for Jesus to continually rescue us- and this is what created a missional community amongst us.
 I was astonished, humbled and aware of how much I had finally gotten out of the way to let God move.